Skip to main content

 1. Go to Settings from the sidebar on web or desktop

-2. Select Connectors in the settings sidebar and click Browser connectors
+2. Select Connectors in the settings sidebar and click Browse connectors

 3. Search for Circleback and click + to connect